Owzok/Owzok/README.md

 <div align="center">

 ### 💻 About Me
 Studying Data Science in Lima, Peru.
-Currently working in fraud detection and recommender systems.
+Currently working in Azure and recommender systems.

 ### 📨 Reach Out